Red fox: Urban red fox control

 Urban red foxes can cause problems for local residents.
 They have been known to steal chickens, disrupt rubbish bins and damage gardens.
 Most complaints about urban red foxes made to local authorities occur during the breeding season in late January/early February or from late April to August when the new kits are developing.

 In the U.K., hunting red foxes in urban areas is banned and shooting them in an urban environment is not suitable.
 One alternative to hunting urban red foxes has been to trap them, which appears to be a more viable method.
 However, killing red foxes has little effect on the population in an urban area; those that are killed are very soon replaced, either by new kits during the breeding season or by other red foxes moving into the territory of those that were killed.
 A more effective method of urban red fox control is to deter them from the specific areas they inhabit.
 Deterrents such as creosote, diesel oil, or ammonia can be used.
 Cleaning up and blocking access to den locations can also discourage an urban red fox's return.

 Relationship between urban and rural red foxes

-In January 2014 it was reported that "Fleet", a relatively tame urban red fox tracked as part of a wider study by the University of Brighton in partnership with the BBC TV series Winterwatch, had unexpectedly traveled 195 miles in 21 days from his neighbourhood in Hove at the western edge of East Sussex across rural countryside as far as Rye, at the eastern edge of the county.
+In January 2014 it was reported that "Fleet", a relatively tame urban red fox tracked as part of a wider study by the University of Brighton in partnership with the BBC TV series Winterwatch, had unexpectedly traveled 195 miles in 21 days from his neighbourhood in Hove at the western edge of East Sussex across rural countryside as far as the town of Rye, near the eastern edge of the county.
 He was still continuing his journey when the GPS collar stopped transmitting due to suspected water damage.
 Along with setting a record for the longest journey undertaken by a tracked red fox in the United Kingdom, his travels have highlighted the fluidity of movement between rural and urban red fox populations.